brindle5/escape-pod/README.md

 ![Explode screenshot](documentation/explode_screenshot.png)

 - The game is replayable.
 At the end of the game, the user is asked whether they'd like to play again.
-This reduces the chance of the player being asked the same question.

 ![Replayable screenshot](documentation/replayable_screenshot.png)

 ### Future Features ###

 The game could be easily expanded by adding further questions to the question and answer dictionary.
+With only 30 questions, there is a chance of the player being asked the same question on different rounds of the game.
+With more questions, there is less chance of such a thing happening.

 ## **Tools and Technologies** ##